-That also means that an interview can go in unexpected directions—another benefit over the survey.
+That also means that an interview can go in unexpected directions.
 You might ask a question that leads to an answer that shocks you.
 In an interview, you can immediately change your line of questioning based on that answer.
 You can follow up to get more information about it, or you can cut out things you’d have otherwise asked that, for whatever reason, are no longer relevant.
-You aren’t locked in to a predetermined list of questions like you are in a survey.
+You aren’t locked into a predetermined list of questions like you are in a survey.
 It’s an interactive process that you can steer in whatever direction you like.

 On the other hand, interviews are a bit more intensive than a survey.
 That’s a good thing for the above reasons, but it can also be a hindrance.
 Since interviews take more time and effort, especially if you’re doing them in person and need to account for travel time, you might not be able to get everyone you’d like to participate to do so.
-It’s hard to work with busy schedules, and the more in-demand a person is—and, maybe, the more interested you are in what they might have to say—the more likely it is that you’re going to struggle to make things work.
-You have to try, though—the possible benefits are too great.
+It’s hard to work with busy schedules, and the more in-demand a person is, the more likely it is that you’re going to struggle to make things work.
+You have to try, though—the benefits are too great.

 The unique thing that a focus group brings to the table is that your various interviewees can interact.
 This could be positive—something one person says could spark an idea in someone else’s head, and that could take the conversation in an interesting direction you would have otherwise missed out on.
 But it’s up to your interviewer to make sure the conversation doesn’t descend into groupthink, and that nobody dominates the conversation too much.